martinville/SAGE300_WEBAPI_Samples-PHP/README.md

 Setup a new user:WEBAPI with a password:WEBAPI and make sure the WEBAPI user has read/write web api access in the permission setup for the sage modules.
 IE AR, OE ect ect.

+Some notes:
+These samples do not query all web-api enpoints mostly because in principal the method used to query the API is the same.
+I specifically selected and created samples that should cover all scenarios.